juspay/hyper-sdk-react/README.md

 For `hyper-sdk-react` version >= `2.1.0`, minimum native android `HyperSDK` version supported is `2.0.4-rc.12`.
 Please upgrade to latest Hyper SDK as well if you are updating the `hyper-sdk-react` version in `package.json` of your react-native app.
 Contact Juspay support team for any queries.

+### Migration Guide from 2.1.x to 2.2.x

+Step-1: Add the clientId ext property in root(top) `build.gradle`.
+Refer [here](#android-22x-and-above) for more info.
+This is the same clientId present in the `MerchantConfig.txt` file.

+Step-2: Delete MerchantConfig.txt file.

+Step-3: Remove useDynamicAssets property defined in root(top) `build.gradle`.
+Refer [here](#dynamic-assets-android-only-applicable-for-version-21x-and-below-deprecated) for the exact property which needs to be removed.

 ### iOS